 When you retrieve values from a featurestore, the service returns an entity view that contains the feature values that you requested.
 You can think of an entity view as a projection of the features and values that Vertex AI Feature Store returns from an online or batch serving request:

 - For online serving requests, you can get all or a subset of features for a particular entity type.

 - For batch serving requests, you can get all or a subset of features for one or more entity types.
 For example, if features are distributed across multiple entity types, you can retrieve them together in a single request that you can feed to a machine learning or batch prediction request.

-Feature Store keeps feature values up to the data retention limit.
+Vertex AI Feature Store keeps feature values up to the data retention limit.
 This limit is based on the timestamp associated with the feature values, not when the values were imported.
-Values with timestamps that exceed the limit are scheduled for deletion by Feature Store.
+Vertex AI Feature Store schedules to delete values with timestamps that exceed the limit.